SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	Initialize total_fees to 0 to keep track of the total transaction fees.
 -	Sort the valid transactions in descending order by fee.
--	For each transaction in the sorted transactions: o	Calculate the weight of the transaction. o	If adding this transaction would exceed the maximum block weight, break the loop. o	Otherwise, add the transaction to block_txs, and add its weight and fee to total_weight and total_fees.
+-	For each transaction in the sorted transactions:
+     -	Calculate the weight of the transaction.
+     -	If adding this transaction would exceed the maximum block weight, break the loop.
+     -	Otherwise, add the transaction to block_txs, and add its weight and fee to total_weight and total_fees.
 -	Sort block_txs in descending order by fee.
 -	Initialize a vector wtx_ids_for_witness_root to store the witness wtxid for the witness root.
 -	For each transaction in block_txs:
-     o	If the transaction is a p2wpk transaction and has a wtxid, add the wtxid to wtx_ids_for_witness_root. o	Otherwise, add the txid to wtx_ids_for_witness_root.
+     -	If the transaction is a p2wpk transaction and has a wtxid, add the wtxid to wtx_ids_for_witness_root.
+     -	Otherwise, add the txid to wtx_ids_for_witness_root.
 -	Generate the coinbase transaction with total_fees and wtx_ids_for_witness_root and serialize it.
 -	Decode the serialized coinbase transaction from hex to bytes.
 -	Calculate the txid of the coinbase transaction, reverse it to little-endian format, and encode it to hex.
 -	Insert the coinbase transaction at the beginning of block_txs.
 -	Generate the Merkle root from the txids in block_txs.
 -	Start the mining loop:
-     o	Construct the block header with the nonce and merkle root and serialize it. o	Calculate the hash of the serialized block header, reverse it to little-endian format, and encode it to hex. o	If the hash is <= difficulty target, write the block to a file and print a success message, then break the loop. o	Otherwise, increment the nonce and continue the loop.
+     -	Construct the block header with the nonce and merkle root and serialize it.
+     -	Calculate the hash of the serialized block header, reverse it to little-endian format, and encode it to hex.
+     -	If the hash is <= difficulty target, write the block to a file and print a success message, then break the loop.
+     -	Otherwise, increment the nonce and continue the loop.

 ## Results and Performance
 The results of my project have been promising, earning a score of 88!
 However, I still have a lot of room for improvement.
 I would have liked to validate p2sh or p2wsh transactions, so I had enough valid transactions to better test the efficiency of my code.
 In the current state, my script validates every valid p2pkh and p2wpkh transaction and after I add them all to the block, I still have around 500k weight units left over.
 So, in the future, I'd wish to improve the number of transaction types I could validate.
 Throughout the project, I significantly optimized the mining process, reducing the average mining time from nearly 10 minutes to just 1.5 minutes.
 This improvement stemmed from a key modification in how I handled mempool data: I implemented a buffer in the deserialize_tx() function, which allowed for bulk reading of mempool files.
 This approach is more efficient than processing data byte-by-byte or in small chunks, as it minimizes read operations and speeds up JSON parsing by serde.